-The Company may terminate the Montgomery Employment Agreement without just cause provided that it pays to Mr. Montgomery a lump sum payment equal to his base salary for 30 months.
-In addition, if the Company terminates Mr. Montgomery without just cause, the Company must provide to Mr. Montgomery: (i) any earned but unpaid annual bonus amounts (prorated for the year of termination, ranging from 50% to 90% of his base salary, calculated on the basis of corporate objectives established and amended from time to time by the Board and/or Compensation Committee), (ii) any reasonably necessary, out-of-pocket, unpaid business expenses (submitted in accordance with Company policies), and (iii) any accrued but unused vacation pay, based on a vacation entitlement of six weeks per year.
-Furthermore, if the Company terminates Mr. Montgomery without just cause: (i) it must continue Mr. Montgomery's benefits plan coverage for a period of 15 months following the date of termination, and (ii) all stock options and restricted share units granted as of the date of termination will be deemed to vest as of the date of termination and the period for exercising such stock options will be extended for a period of twenty-four (24) months following the date of termination.
-Mr. Montgomery may elect to terminate the Montgomery Employment Agreement with 30 days prior written notice for "good reason" (as defined in the Montgomery Employment Agreement), or within 12 months of the occurrence of a "change of control" of the Company (as defined in the Montgomery Employment Agreement), and upon such election, shall be entitled to the same termination benefits described above.
+Adrian Montgomery's employment was governed by his employment agreement (the "Montgomery Employment Agreement").
+Under the Montgomery Employment Agreement, the Company had the ability to terminate Mr. Montgomery without just cause provided that it paid to Mr. Montgomery a lump sum payment equal to his base salary for 30 months plus: (i) any earned but unpaid annual bonus amounts (prorated for the year of termination, ranging from 50% to 90% of his base salary, calculated on the basis of corporate objectives established and amended from time to time by the Board and/or Compensation & Governance Committee), (ii) any reasonably necessary, out-of-pocket, unpaid business expenses (submitted in accordance with Company policies), (iii) any accrued but unused vacation pay, based on a vacation entitlement of six weeks per year, (iv) continued benefits coverage for a period of 15 months following the date of termination, and (v) all stock options and restricted share units granted as of the date of termination were deemed to vest as of the date of termination and the period for exercising such stock options was extended for a period of twenty-four (24) months following the date of termination.
+Mr. Montgomery could have elected to terminate the Montgomery Employment Agreement with 30 days prior written notice for "good reason" (as defined in the Montgomery Employment Agreement), or within 12 months of the occurrence of a "change of control" of the Company (as defined in the Montgomery Employment Agreement), and upon such election, would have been entitled to the same termination benefits described above.

-Mr. Montgomery is committed to non-competition and non-solicitation covenants during his employment, and for the 12 month period thereafter, and confidentiality covenants during and after his employment.
+Mr. Montgomery was committed to non-competition and non-solicitation covenants during his employment, and for the 12 month period thereafter, and confidentiality covenants during and after his employment.